dqops/dqo/docs/examples/data-validity/number-of-invalid-IP4-address.md

 # Number of invalid IP4 address

+## Overview

-Verifies that the number of invalid IP4 address in a column does not exceed the maximum accepted count.
+The following example shows how to verify that the number of invalid IP4 address in a column does not exceed the maximum accepted count.

 **PROBLEM**